 "I do want it.
 I want it so much; I'll risk staying, even if it means they find me.
 I need this; there is no other place for me to go."

 "I think she is sincere."
 The lady faced the girl, "Grace, the life you would be embarking on is not for everybody, I did not choose it."

 "But you are so good with weapons, I've seen you.
 You're perfect with a bow."

 "I can defend myself.
 Being good with weapons is not the same as being a knight.
 It is a hard life, as a knight you will work on your own, but when it's necessary you must be a leader.
 I chose a different path."

 "You will be.
 A female knight must be a lady just as a male knight must be a gentleman."

-Grace looked down, deep in thought.
-She shook her head, then looked up, "If that is what I have to be, I'll do it."
+Grace looked down, shook her head, and looked up, "If that is what I have to be, I'll do it."

-Lady Jane smiled, "Good, you'll have to talk to the Lion and if he agrees you will begin your training in the fine arts."
+Lady Jane smiled, "Good, you'll have to talk to the Lion and if he agrees I will begin your training in the fine arts."

 The Raven said, "You will have to remain a page for one year before you're eligible to be a squire.
 It is the same as any other older student must do.
 Lady Jane will be appointed as your foster mother."

 Lady Jane added, "That is something you don't have a choice in.
 I've already acted as one for you, so you know what to expect."